Role of CROs in the Research Process

 Clinical trials are generally carried out in four distinct phases.

-Participants: A larger group of patients with the targeted condition.
+- Participants: A larger group, usually a few hundred patients with the targeted disease or condition.

-Purpose: Confirm effectiveness, track adverse reactions, and compare with existing standard treatments.
+- Objective: Confirm treatment effectiveness, closely track adverse reactions, and compare results with existing standard treatments or placebos.

 Services offered by CROs